Robert Jordan Piano Festival

 In and Out of Africa: Exploring Piano Music of Africa and its Diaspora

 William Chapman Nyaho will discuss the diversity of styles of piano music, the influences of traditional musical forms, dance, jazz and blues as well as Western European compositional practices on compositions in Africa and the African diaspora.
+Must register by 3PM on Monday, April 12 to attend and receive the event link.

 - Saturday, April 17, 7:00pm (EST)